 Need for Patents

-Whenever someone applies for a patent, they are required to submit a detailed description of the invention so that others can benefit from the invention.
+While applying for a Patent, the inventor of the idea is required to submit a detailed description of the invention in order to aid others from the invention.

-However, although others can read and learn about your invention, no one is authorized to make, use or sell it without your permission.
+Although others can know or read about your invention, nobody is authorized to use, make or sell it without taking your permission.

 What is Patent Assignment?

-The word ‘assignment’ has not really been defined in the Patents Act.
-However, it refers to the act through which the assignor transfers some or all the rights to the patent to an assignee.
-Post assignment, the assignee would have the right to sue anyone who violates the patent by using the invention without their consent.
+There is no definition for the word ‘assignment’ in the Patents Act.
+However, Patent Assignment is the act through which all or some of the rights of the patent are transferred to the assignee from the assignor.
+After assignment is done, the assignee has the right to summon anyone whoever violates the patent by using the invention without taking the consent.

 Section 70 of the Patent Act grants power to the proprietor (assignor) to assign, grant license, etc. to other individuals (assignee) with respect to the patent.
 This grant of power must be in written and duly executed for it to be a legally acceptable transfer of rights.